zenna/DReal.jl/README.md

     ```

 # Installation
-You can still easily install it from a Julia repl with
+You can easily install DReal from a Julia repl with

 ```julia
 Pkg.update()